noamzilo/deep-head-pose/README.md

 See the report at HopenetReport.pdf

-Making this code work required migrating to python 3, finding data, cleaning the data, learning GCP, and making quite a few adaptations to the validation set.
+Making this work required migrating to python 3, finding data, cleaning the data, learning GCP, and making quite a few adaptations to the validation set.

-I am quite pleased bt the result as a first deep learning project.
+I am quite pleased by the result as a first deep learning project.

 This project was very insightful overall.
 I just wish next time I get to make at least one something of my own.